mccarthydanielle/emailExtractor/README.md

 # Email Extractor

 ### This project was created to extract emails from a text file.
-You will end up with a list of all emails you've ever messaged in CSV format.
+You will end up with a list of all emails from the text file.
+This is easy to use when you want to extract all emails you've ever interacted with in Mac mail.

 ### Requirements